simondlevy/Hackflight/README.md

 whose <tt>modifyDemands()</tt> method takes the current state and demands, and modifies the demands based on the state.
 (This class also provides an optional <tt>shouldFlashLed()</tt> method, to help you see when the PID controller is active.)
-The Hackflight class [init](https://github.com/simondlevy/Hackflight/blob/master/src/hackflight.hpp#L287) method requires you to provide a [Rate](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/rate.hpp) PID controller; however, and (especially for beginners), it is advisable to add a [Level](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/level.hpp)
+The Hackflight class [init](https://github.com/simondlevy/Hackflight/blob/master/src/hackflight.hpp#L287) method requires you to provide a [Rate](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/rate.hpp) PID controller; however
+(especially for beginners), it is advisable to add a [Level](https://github.com/simondlevy/Hackflight/blob/master/src/pidcontrollers/level.hpp)
 PID controller as well, as shown in this [example](https://github.com/simondlevy/Hackflight/blob/master/examples/Ladybug/DSMX/DSMX.ino#L47-L62).
 (For an introduction to Rate (a.k.a.
 Acro and Level modes, read this [blog post](https://oscarliang.com/rate-acro-horizon-flight-mode-level/).)